Department Head: Jan J. Sojka

 Prior to registering for graduate courses for the first time, each student will consult with the Graduate Student Tracking Committee and the departmental advisor.
 Based on these discussions, the student will be advised to register for courses in either the Physics Department standard curriculum or advanced curriculum.
 Continuing advisement concerning courses will be provided by the Graduate Student Tracking Committee, the departmental advisor, and the student's graduate supervisory committee.

 Each student enrolled in the PhD program will be evaluated for qualification for PhD work.
 Consideration of qualification will occur no later than the end of the second semester after the student has been admitted for study in the PhD program and has taken a first graduate course in physics.
 Evaluation will be based on whatever relevant information the student wishes to have presented on his or her behalf (coursework, research, TA performance, subject GRE, etc.), but must include a faculty evaluation of coursework in physics for courses taken at USU.
 Normally, the student should present the results of at least four physics courses.
-Students admitted to the PhD program with considerable coursework from another institution, who have not taken at least four courses in physics at USU, must present a qualification seminar to the Department of Physics on research he or she has done during the preceding year at USU.
 Based on the various pieces of information presented on behalf of the student, the department will judge whether or not the student is qualified to continue in the PhD program.
 If not, a student already having an MS in physics from USU will be asked to leave.
 A student without an MS in physics from USU will be invited to finish his or her MS degree.
 Upon completion, the student can reapply to the PhD program, but acceptance will be contingent on the evaluation of the student's graduate work to that point.

 The Physics Department is active in the field of atmospheric and space science, in close association with the interdisciplinary Center for Atmospheric and Space Sciences and the Space Dynamics Laboratory.
 Atmospheric and space science involves many areas of physics, in addition to such disciplines as engineering, chemistry, and meteorology.
 At USU, these groups enjoy a strong cooperative relationship and, as a result, the atmospheric and space science program has flourished for many years.
 Once the departmental requirements have been met, students may select courses from the offerings of the associated departments suited for their particular interests and needs while they gain research experience on challenging problems in atmospheric and space science.
 Opportunities are available for students in both experimental and theoretical projects.
 These include participation in instrument development and data analysis related to rocket, satellite, and space shuttle projects and projects in experimental design and data analysis related to incoherent-scatter and coherent radars, ground-based magnetometer, and ground-based optical instruments including a LIDAR system.
 Opportunities also exist in theoretical modeling of physical processes occurring in both the neutral atmosphere and in the plasma in the solar-terrestrial environment.